input-output-hk/marlowe-cardano/marlowe-test/stress-testing.md

 The Cardano public  `preview`  test network currently contains well over 100,000 Marlowe transactions, which makes it an ideal network on which to run `marlowe-finder` .
 A successful stress test is to simply run `marlowe-finder` and observe whether any backend services report errors in the logs or crash.

-## Running Multiple Marlowe Contract Simultaneously
+## Running Multiple Marlowe Contracts Simultaneously

 The transaction-building aspects of Marlowe Runtime can be tested by running many Marlowe contracts simultaneously against a single set of backend services.
 See the [`marlowe-scaling` documentation](../marlowe-apps/Scaling.md) for more details.